lilcezz/DarkFork/docs/extras/webhooks.md

 ### `raid`

-A `raid` event is sent whenever RocketMap detects that a raid has started at a gym.
+A `raid` event is sent whenever DarkFork detects that a raid has started at a gym.

 Note: `raid` events use the same event type and fields as `egg` events, but the Pokémon-specific fields such as `pokemon_id` will be populated.